-This website was last tested on 14 November 2019.
-The test was carried out by Connect Internet Solutions Ltd.
+This website was last tested on 23 January 2023.
+The test was carried out internally.

-We tested a combination of core templates, commonly used templates and complex templates.
+We used SortSite Desktop to scan over 22,000 of our pages.
+The scan included a combination of core templates, commonly used templates and complex templates.

 - our main website platform, available at https://gov.wales